-Eleanor Oliphant has learned how to survive – but not how to live.
+Gail Honeyman’s Eleanor Oliphant is Completely Fine… she has learned how to survive, but perhaps not how to live.

 ‘Funny, touching, and unpredictable.’ – Jojo Moyes